 Direct call center routing is often called smart routing, but it’s not powered by AI like predictive behavioral routing.
 Predictive behavioral routing will enhance the direct routing experience by also routing calls to the right agent.
 Even in interactions with collections agents, improved personalization will make the customer experience a more positive one.
 For example, if a customer in collections was charged in error, then predictive behavioral routing will pick up the customer’s dissatisfaction through verbal cues and route the call to an agent that can correct the issue.

-Matching Customers with Their Ideal Agents
+Match Customers with Their Ideal Agents For Better Outcomes

 Throughout the contact center industry, this technology is being viewed as a paradigm shift because of its usage of big data and its potential to augment the customer experience.
 AI-driven routing technology is actively analyzing customers and their data and providing them with a more pleasant contact experience.